 Notice whether your plant is spiky, chubby, rosette forming or even has baby plants hanging from the edges of the leaves to guide you to more information on similar plants.

 The many types of succulents that you can find in nurseries, garden centers, as a cutting from a friend or in large box stores is absolutely astounding.

 With the interest in these plants widespread and on a level bordering on fanaticism, it's hard to keep up with all the new and interesting introductions, and many times these plants are grouped into collections in the store, without proper labels.

-find out more about how to grow them successfully, this chart might help narrow down your search.
+If you're identifying succulents to find out more about how to grow them successfully, this chart might help narrow down your search.